Pitchers Conditioning

 The Routine

-The program is broken up into four workout days: Monday (Short Sprints), Tuesday (Short Speed Endurance Intervals), Thursday (Longer Sprints), and Friday (Longer Speed Endurance Intervals).
-It is okay to substitute conditioning on weekend days and Wednesdays as long as you can complete the routine with time to recover before the next week of workouts.
+The program is divided into four workouts per week: Monday (Short Sprints), Tuesday (Short Speed Endurance Intervals), Thursday (Longer Sprints), and Friday (Longer Speed Endurance Intervals).
+It is okay to substitute conditioning on weekends and Wednesdays as long as you can complete the routine and fully recover before the next week of workouts.

 Will I Be Tested?

 YES!
-The Ranger conditioning test is the 300-Yard Shuttle.
+The Rangers’ conditioning test is the 300-Yard Shuttle.
 The shuttle consists of completing a 50-yard course, down and back, three times.
-After completing the one 300-yard shuttle, you will rest for a timed two minute break and then complete a second shuttle.
-In 2011, the passing time for pitchers during Spring Training was 55-seconds or better.
-The T-Shirt Time was an average of 52-seconds or better.
+After completing one 300-yard shuttle, you will rest for two minutes and then complete a second shuttle.
+A passing time for pitchers during Spring Training is 55-seconds or better.
+The T-Shirt Time is an average of 52-seconds or better on the two trials.
 Top time averages are typically under 50-seconds.
 If you have any questions about the shuttle test, please ask a staff member.

 Agility, Speed, & Balance Programs

-Agility and speed programs are included on the menu to the right.
-Use the agility section to learn the drills for the daily workouts listed in the program.
-Agilities and balance workouts are included in the workout summary within the section Strength Training > Pitcher Workout.
-For pitchers aiming to improve running mechanics (although not a major emphasis in the pitcher program), incorporating a few speed drills can be beneficial to your overall athleticism.
-The speed drills are designed for the position player to improve first step quickness and short burst acceleration speed, as it occurs in baseball.
-For a pitcher, first step quickness is most beneficial in improving your reactions when fielding and covering bases.
+Agility and speed programs are included in the menu to the right.
+The agility section contains drills to be used in the daily workouts.
+Additional agility and balance workouts are also included as part of the workout summary in the section Strength Training > Pitcher Workout.
+Adding a few speed drills to your workouts will improve running mechanics (although not a major emphasis in the pitcher program) and improve athleticism.
+The speed drills will improve the first-step quickness and acceleration needed to help you field your position and cover / back up bases.